Earth Notes: Bulk Electricity Storage @Home (2011)

 - Off-grid and seasonal storage.

-There are various reasons to store energy, from helping the grid manage intermittent renewable sources such as wind, all the way to being off-grid thus needing to hold energy from local sources, usually to cover a few days' poor generation, but maybe also to carry energy from summer to winter.
-I shall investigate some of these below, but note right up front that electricity is the most expensive form in which to store energy by far, compared to heat or fuel (eg: wood, oil).
+There are various reasons to store energy.
+One is helping the grid manage intermittent renewable sources such as wind.
+Another is being off-grid thus needing to hold energy from local sources, usually to cover a few days' poor generation, but maybe also to carry energy from summer to winter.
+I shall investigate some of these below.
+But note right up front that electricity is the most expensive form in which to store energy by far, compared to heat or fuel (eg: wood, oil).

 Little House on the Cemetery